hyperledger-archives/grid-docs/docs/0.1/using_grid_features.md

 Likewise, each product schema must have an owning organization and an agent (or agents) with appropriate permissions.

-Follow these general steps when creating a new item such as a Grid Product.
+Follow these general steps when creating a new item:

 1. Create an organization with at least one agent that has the permissions to create and manage the item.

-1. Create a product schema that defines the structure of product properties.
+1. Create a schema that defines the structure of the item's properties.

-1. Create a product that conforms to the property definitions in the product schema.
+1. Create an item (such as a product) that conforms to the property definitions in the item's schema.

 ## Important Notes